Philip L. Dobereiner. CDV Photographer in Caledonia from 1864 -1885

 My personal collection.

-Bradt family photo archives
+Heidi Bradt, Bradt family photo archives.

-Edinburgh Square Heritage & Cultural Centre, Caledonia Ontario.
+The Edinburgh Square Heritage & Cultural Centre, Caledonia Ontario.

 https://www.canadiana.ca/ https://www.canadiana.ca/view/oocihm.8_06526_1803/2